London Transit: 2009 transit strike

 On November 16, 2009, Amalgamated Transit Union (ATU) Local 741 representing bus drivers and support workers went on strike, the first transit strike for London Transit since 1980.
 The strike affected all public routes; however, specialized transit services for the disabled continued to operate.

 To lessen the inconvenience on university students, the University of Western Ontario (UWO) increased its shuttle bus service.
 As well, the University Students' Council (USC) secured rental vans driven by volunteers, looping around the city picking up students at key areas and dropping them off at the university.
 A community-based approach was taken by the USC including a flag-a-ride program and a shuttle service for groceries.
 David Empey, president of the UWO staff association, was against this volunteer service, calling it "scab labour".
 He said it was irresponsible to set up a system which replaced the job of striking workers.
 Despite this, pickets were set up at the university encouraging students to help their cause.
 "The strike is really inconveniencing people who are paid even less than the drivers," said a third-year Western student.
 "This shuttle is a good idea.
 I had hoped they'd put something like this together.
 We still have to pay for our transit pass [even if there's a strike]".

 On December 7, 2009, ATU turned down the LTC's "Final Offer" of 9.3% wage hike over three years.
 This offer was rejected by 78.5% (322 of 410) of the ATU membership.

 The strike ended on December 14, 2009.

 MagusCards

-In October 2021 London Transit has partnered with MagusCards to help people for those with autism or other cognitive special needs.
-It is the key initiatives outlined in the LTC's five-year Accessibility Plan to make the city's transit system more accessible and easier to navigate.
+In October 2021, London Transit partnered with MagusCards to help those with autism or other cognitive special needs.
+This is one of the key initiatives outlined in the LTC's five-year Accessibility Plan to make the city's transit system more accessible and easier to navigate.